AISP Events

 AISP hosts Network Calls to introduce new tools and research briefs, hear updates from network sites, and provide a space for meaningful discussion and peer support.
 Below is a selection of upcoming calls and topic-specific recordings that can be shared publicly.

-We are excited to announce that another core AISP resource is being updated for release in November.
+We are excited to announce that another core AISP resource was released in November.
 Finding a Way Forward: How to Create a Strong Legal Framework for Data Integration was originally published in 2022 to provide practical legal guidance for cross-sector data collaboration.
 Since then, both the legal landscape and the needs of the field have continued to evolve.
 Version 2.0 reflects those changes, incorporating new resources, expanded analysis, and lessons learned from ongoing conversations with legal, policy, and data practitioners across the country.
 We hope this resource will support you and your partners as you work to “find a way forward” to share and integrate data.

 On October 30th, AISP hosted a Network Call on the impact brief.
 We shared key findings and heard from a few special guests who provided color commentary on some of the diverse impact examples highlighted in the brief.
 There was also a Q&A and a discussion about how we as a field might better measure and communicate IDS impact in the future.